awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.client.run-application-python.md

    Look at the rest of the output, and take note of the timing information\.
 The elapsed times for `GetItem`, `Query`, and `Scan` should be significantly lower with DAX than with DynamoDB\.

-1. Run the following Python program to delete `TryDaxTable`:
+1. Run the following Python program to delete `TryDaxTable`\.

    ```
    python 06-delete-table.py